Grant Gustin

-Thomas Grant Gustin (born January 14, 1990) is an American actor and singer.
-He is best known for his roles as Barry Allen / The Flash on The CW series The Flash as part of the Arrowverse, and as Sebastian Smythe on the Fox series Glee.
+Thomas Grant Gustin (born January 14, 1990) is an American actor.
+He is best known for his roles as Barry Allen / The Flash on The CW series The Flash (2014–2023) as part of the Arrowverse and as Sebastian Smythe on the Fox series Glee.
+Trained in musical theater, his first major credit was as part of the 2010 national tour of West Side Story; he returned to theater in the original Broadway production of Water for Elephants, originating the starring role of Jacob Jankowski.

 Early life

 Thomas Grant Gustin was born on January 14, 1990, in Norfolk, Virginia.
 He is the son of Tina Haney, a pediatric nurse, and Thomas Gustin, a college professor.
 During his high school years, he attended the Governor's School for the Arts program in Norfolk for musical theater.
 He also went to Hurrah Players Incorporated which is a theater organization in Virginia.
 In 2008, he graduated from Granby High School and went on to attend the BFA Music Theater Program at Elon University in North Carolina for two years.
 He has been a friend of actor Chris Wood since college.

 Career

 Gustin's first known screen role came while he was still in high school in the film Rain (2004).
 In this student film, by director/producer Neil Grochmal, during his studies at Regent University.
 Gustin plays a young mute who dreams of a man's tragic loss of his wife in a robbery, then later crosses paths with the man, stirring visions that help the man solve the mystery of who murdered his wife.
 Grochmal said Gustin showed raw talent and figured the youngster would be a future achiever in acting.

-Gustin left school to take the role of Baby John in the Broadway Revival Tour of West Side Story, and performed with the tour from its opening on September 30, 2010, through September 23, 2011.
+In 2010, Gustin left school to take the role of Baby John in the Broadway Revival Tour of West Side Story, and performed with the tour from its opening on September 30, 2010, through September 23, 2011.